comptoolsres/comptoolsres.github.io/LinkedInLearningLinux.md

 toc: false
 ---

+{% include note.html content="LinkedIn Learning has many great tutorials on a variety of subjects, especially tech related.
+The *Learn the Linux Command Line* course is a good intro.
+It covers much of the same content that TLCL text does.
+But it also provides some different tools, different views and more practice.
+That said, there is not a grade associated with this assignment." %}

+## Accessing LinkedIn Learning

 From the [e-learning page](https://elearning.ufl.edu/), click the LinkedIn Learning link and login with your GatorLink.

 Then either [click on this link](https://www.linkedin.com/learning/learning-linux-command-line-2/learning-linux-command-line?u=41282748), or search for the course Learn the Linux Command Line.
 This LinkedIn Learning tutorial will go over some basic Linux command line usage.